Ali Siddiq

-Siddiq Nasir Abdullah Ali (born October 17, 1973), known professionally as Ali Siddiq, is an American stand-up comedian, writer and former radio personality based in Houston, Texas.
+Siddiq Nassir Abdullah Ali (born October 17, 1973), known professionally as Ali Siddiq, is an American stand-up comedian, writer and former radio personality based in Houston, Texas.
 He debuted his comedy album in 2010, his half-hour television special in 2016 and his hour-long TV special in 2018.
 Siddiq was the winner of Comedy Central's inaugural Up Next competition in 2013 and was a finalist on NBC's competition TV show Bring the Funny in 2019.
 He was the co-host of R&B afternoon radio show Uncle Funky Larry Jones & Ali Siddiq on KMJQ (Majic 102.1) in Greater Houston from January 2021 to January 2024.

 Early life

-Siddiq was born in Houston, Texas, and grew up primarily on Hillcroft in the Third Ward.
+Siddiq was born in Houston, Texas, and grew up primarily on Hillcroft on the southwest side of Houston.
 He attended Jane Long and then Paul Revere middle schools.
 After his parents' separation, Siddiq and his siblings were raised by their mother, living for a brief time in the projects.
 He and his siblings also went on to live with other family members.
 At age 10, Siddiq was almost run over by a car, which resulted in his mother and aunt getting into a fight with the driver after she refused to apologize.
 When he was 18 years old, Siddiq's maternal half-sister Ashley died at the age of eight.

 He began selling illicit drugs at age 14.
-Siddiq attended Texas Southern University (TSU), and was arrested just four days after he turned age 19 for cocaine trafficking.
+Siddiq attended Texas Southern University (TSU), and was arrested four days after he turned age 19 for cocaine trafficking.
 He was convicted of "delivery of a controlled substance" and served six years of a 15-year sentence, primarily at Darrington Unit in Rosharon, Torres Unit in Hondo, Bill Clements Unit in Amarillo and Ellis Unit in Huntsville.
-At age 25, he was released from Texas prison on October 21, 1997.
+He was released from Texas prison on October 21, 1997.
 He worked at Sharpstown Mall following his release, first at a department store and next at Sunglass Hut.
 It was during his incarceration, while telling jokes to fellow inmates to lighten the mood, that he discovered his ability to make people laugh.
 While in prison, he worked in the prison laundromat, and his workmates were his captive audience.